petecarapetyan/webappwriter/docs/blog/will-wordpress-go-way-of-dodos.md

 And most importantly, the world will be a better place.
 Because the CMS is a variation on a [Rube Goldberg machine](https://en.wikipedia.org/wiki/Rube_Goldberg_machine), at this point.
 We have enough of those to support, already.

 _**Full Disclosure**_
-The boomer :) author of this blog makes his living supporting [a variation of a JAMstack](https://github.com/petecarapetyan/fins-rocket-themes#readme).
+I make my living supporting [a variation of a JAMstack](https://github.com/petecarapetyan/fins-rocket-themes#readme).
 So opinions expressed above are _anything but_ objective.

 If you like this article, _thank any of the thousands(?) of tireless contributors_ to open source SSGs all over the world.